openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Userusername.md

 [UserusernameGet.GetOperation](../../paths/userusername/UserusernameGet.md#getoperation),
 [UserusernamePut.PutOperation](../../paths/userusername/UserusernamePut.md#putoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/user/{username}"

 ## Method Summary
 | Modifier and Type | Method and Description |